AndrasKovacs/staged/rts/RegionGraph3.md

 ## Intro

-A big part of my recent work is about PL theory and design, trying to get good combinations of predictable high performance and high-level abstractions.
+A big part of my recent work is about getting good combinations of predictable high performance and high-level abstraction, via PL design and theory.
 Staged compilation is an important part of it:

 - [Staged Compilation With Two-Level Type Theory](https://andraskovacs.github.io/pdfs/2ltt.pdf)
 - [Closure-Free Functional Programming in a Two-Level Type Theory](https://dl.acm.org/doi/10.1145/3674648)